transientlunatic/gp-tutorial/README.rst

 Author
 ======

-This tutorial is written by`Daniel Williams <http://www.astro.gla.ac.uk/~daniel/>`_, who is a postdoctoral researcher at the Institute for Gravitational Research at the University of Glasgow.
+This tutorial is written by `Daniel Williams <http://www.astro.gla.ac.uk/~daniel/>`_ , who is a postdoctoral researcher at the Institute for Gravitational Research at the University of Glasgow.